Alblue123/-INT2041_55-Seendyrella/README.md

-# -INT2041_55-Seendyrella
+# [INT2041_55] Seendyrella
-A thrilling project for helping dyslexia people
+Welcome to Seendyrella, this is a web project for helping dyslexic people.
+In this project we integrated several features as well as AI models to help people.